CoreumFoundation/crust/README.md

 Defines name of the environment, it is visible in brackets on the left.
 Each environment is independent, you may create many of them and work with them in parallel.

-### --mode
+### --profiles

-Defines the list of applications to run.
-You may see their definitions in [crust/pkg/znet/mode.go](crust/pkg/znet/mode.go).
+Defines the list of available application profiles to run.
+Available profiles:
+- 1cored - runs one cored validator (default one)
+- 3cored - runs three cored validators (1cored and 3cored are mutually exclusive)
+- faucet - runs faucet
+- explorer - runs block explorer
+- ibc - runs setup for testing IBC with coreum, gaia and relayer between them
+- integration-tests - runs setup required by integration tests (3cored, faucet and ibc)

 ## Commands